 OPEC, allies weigh oil output amid high prices, Russian war

-The leaders of OPEC and its oil-producing allies are deciding how much oil to put to release to the world
+The leaders of OPEC and its oil-producing allies are deciding how much oil to release to the world

 NEW YORK -- The leaders of OPEC and its oil-producing allies are deciding Wednesday how much oil to release while Russia's invasion of Ukraine rattles markets, reshapes alliances, kills civilians and sends the price of crude skyrocketing.